 In the morning, Tom cautiously went to see what the houseboat was all about.
 He spoke with the couple who was standing outside and learned that their homemade 55-gallon drums that floated the boat expanded and contracted with the temperature.

-It was a very awkward encounter, but we ended up staying a few more days regardless without further issue.
+It was a very awkward encounter, but we ended up staying a few more days regardless without further issues.

 #6 Camper Harassment in New Zealand

-There were some drunk yahoos doing doughnuts around the RVs and screaming profanities at us campers!
-This was at the start of the Covid pandemic and they shouted about “you campers, bringing the virus here.”
+There were some drunk yahoos doing doughnuts around the RVs and screaming profanities at us campers.
+This was at the start of the COVID-19 pandemic and they shouted about “you campers, bringing the virus here.”

 We felt very vulnerable, with just the thin walls of the rental RV between us and these people.
-Just as we were about to call the police, they, fortunately, peeled out and took off.
+Just as we were about to call the police, they peeled out and took off.